45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 If you’re visiting NYC during the summer, one of the best free things you can enjoy is the SummerStage Concert series.
 This event hosts around 80 free music concerts to enjoy from June through October and is spread out through all 5 boroughs!

-This year is the 37th season, and will happen across 13 different parks.
+This year is the 38th season and will happen across 13 different parks.
 You can enjoy music across many different genres, including Salsa, Hip-Hop, Country, Indie-Rock, and more!
 This year, the event is hosted by Capital One, and you can find more information and the lineup for SummerStage here!

 Central Park